NaineshAnand1994/google-sheets-bulk-admin-tools-appsscript/README.md

 ## 🧩 Included Menu Actions
 - **Clear Data**
-  - Clears all data except the header row.
+  - Wipes all data except header rows.
 - **Apply Header Formatting**
-  - Makes header row bold with background color.
+  - Makes header row(s) bold with background color.
 - **Duplicate Template**
-  - Creates a copy of the template sheet with timestamp in name.
+  - Copies a named template sheet (or prompts for one) with timestamp in name.
 - **Archive Data**
-  - Appends all current sheet data to an Archive sheet.
+  - Appends active sheet data to an archive sheet (or prompts for one).
 - **Protect Header Row**
-  - Adds protected range to header rows to prevent edits.
+  - Locks header rows against editing (reads count from Settings or prompts user).

 ---